rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 I have Kali running on a 2015 MacBook Pro and Ubuntu on a Dell G5 laptop.
 I did this because I wanted to get my Linux certifications and I felt that I needed to be running Linux on my daily driver to learn.
 The
 VM can do just about anything the bare metal can do but when I would get stuck on something I would just shut it down and go back to Windows instead of figuring it out.
 Running on bare metal removed the temptation to do that!

 There are a lot of good tutorials on installing Ubuntu available on the Internet so I am not going to cover it here.
 It is actually very easy, pretty much click, click, next, reboot!
 The site [linux config](https://linuxconfig.org) has a lot of great Ubuntu tutorials, here is a link to a tutorial on installing 22.04 – [How to install Ubuntu 22.04 Jammy Jellyfish Desktop](https://linuxconfig.org/how-to-install-ubuntu-22-04-jammy-jellyfish-desktop).
-If you want to install Ubuntu 22.04 on bare metal the Lenovo x280 is a good choice.
+If you want to install Ubuntu 22.04 on bare metal the Lenovo T480 is a good choice.
 They are under $200 on ebay in good condition and have hardware that is supported on Ubuntu.
 You can also use the Ubuntu [Search Ubuntu certified hardware](https://ubuntu.com/certified?q=&limit=20&category=Desktop&category=Laptop) site to verify that the hardware you want to use will be well-supported on Ubuntu.

 **NOTE**: Ubuntu has two types of releases

 - LTS releases - Every two years on even years.
 So 22.04 is the long-term release from 2022.
+The current LTS is 24.04
 - Interim Releases - Released in October and April.
 So 22.10, 23.04, and 23.10 are interim releases after the LTS 22.04.
-The next LTS will be 24.04.

 The LTS releases are rock solid but they don't get new features or the latest kernel versions.
 If you put Ubuntu on bare metal and use it as your daily driver I recommend that you use an LTS release.